 The bottom line

-The bottom line is that this is not a huge, game changing development from Google.
+The bottom line is that this is not a huge, game-changing development from Google.
 However, that is not to say this change is not valuable.
-Tracking Google Images traffic with analytics is going to be helpful so that you can understand exactly how many leads you are getting from this location which might lead you to approaching image use differently in the future.
+Tracking Google Images traffic with analytics is going to be helpful so that you can understand exactly how many leads you are getting from this location which might lead you to approach image use differently in the future.